unic/discoverswiss.infocenter/README.md

 $project = "project_example"; // string | Use this property to filter objects by project.
 $select = "select_example"; // string | Pass list of object properties to query
 $include_count = true; // bool | Pass 'true' if you want to get total filtered items count in response
-$admin_areas_only = "admin_areas_only_example"; // string | set to true all types of areas are included.
-This kind of destroys the tree structure and combined with high levels the performance is bad. default = false (works only in combination with rootObjectsOnly).
+$admin_areas_only = "admin_areas_only_example"; // string | set to true only administrative areas are included.
+Set to false then all types of areas are included.
+This kind can destroy the tree structure and combined with high levels the performance can be bad. default = false (works only in combination with rootObjectsOnly).
 $root_objects_only = true; // bool | Pass 'true' if you want to get only root areas.
 $ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the api.
 Get it on developer.discover.swiss.
 $accept_timezone = "accept_timezone_example"; // string | Time zone ID to apply its offset to dates and time